How to Protect Your Home from the Snow and Ice of Winter Storm Jonas

 Homeowners who see icicles should be especially vigilant, opting to call for help as soon as possible.
 Icicles may be pretty, but as stated earlier, they’re also an early warning sign that ice dams have begun to form.

-Rooftop snow removal services typically cost between $275 and $475 an hour from a properly insured company, a mere pittance when compared to the costs of repairing the potential damage caused to your home as a result of roof leaks and/or roof collapses.
+Rooftop snow removal services typically cost between $375 and $575 per man-hour from a properly insured roof snow removal company, a mere pittance when compared to the costs of repairing the potential damage caused to your home as a result of roof leaks and/or roof collapses.
+But nonetheless, expensive.

 Roof collapses can also be fatal to people inside the building, another reason to commit to potentially making the investment into removing the snow from atop your roof.
 Those who want to save a little cash might opt for a combination of raking as much of the roof themselves as possible, and hiring professional help to remove what they cannot do themselves.